gnames/bayes/README.md

 ## Usage

-This package allows to classify a new entity into one or another category (label) according to features of the entity.
+This package allows to classify a new entity into one or another category (class) according to features of the entity.
 The algorithm uses known data to calculate a weight of each feature for each category.